Six fascinating facts about Robert Burns

 Robert Burns is a Scottish national treasure and every year, on 25th January, we celebrate the day of his birth.
 On Burn’s Night (and the weekend closest to it), the nation dons kilts or tartan trousers, puts the ceilidh music on repeat and devours a traditional meal of haggis, neeps and tatties!

 You’ll get Scotch Broth served with a crusty bread roll or Smoked Salmon with rocket salad and brown bread for a starter.
 The main course consists of Haggis with mashed neeps and champit tatties, as well as Caithness oatcakes.
 Cranachan or Orkney Fudge Cake are available for pudding.
-You’ll also get a complimentary nip of Glansa Whisky by Scapa to make your toast to Burns!
+You’ll also get a selection of Scottish Cheeses and complimentary nip of Scapa Whisky to make your toast to Burns!

 Here are six fascinating facts about the Scottish poet!